 In the '70s a famous match between 5 Kung Fu and 5 Muay Thai fighters took place in the Lumphini Stadium in Bangkok.
 Chinese martial arts adepts came to prove themselves against Nak Muay.

 Thai fighters won 5 out of 5 bouts in total.
 All of them were in the first round by KO or TKO.
 They even agreed to fight bare-handed at the request of Kung Fu practitioners who wanted to take advantage of their fist techniques.
 They were helpless against Muay Thai and its techniques and fighting philosophy.

 As a matter of fact, there was no single recorded competition where Chinese martial artists prevailed against Thais in the ring.
 Muay Thai just proves to be better in professional combat sports competitions.

 Quick warp to present time: Max 3 2013 Muay Thai competition in Zhengzhou, China.
 Muay Thai fighters from all over the world and a lot of Chinese Thai Boxing adepts competing against each other.
 Chinese fighters have learned their lesson and started training and adapting Thai Boxing fighting style.

 Who knows, it may evolve into some form of a new interesting hybrid style.
 Why?
 Because Muay Thai is very effective.
 Thai boxers are hardened by years of sparring and fighting.
 There is no place for complicated forms but for straightforward techniques and body conditioning only.

-I have recently watched this fight between Buakaw Por Pramuk and Yi Long "Shaolin Monk".
+I have recently watched the famous fight between Buakaw Por Pramuk and Yi Long "Shaolin Monk".
 It is very interesting bout to watch, especially the beginning of the fight.
 It also shows why proper body conditioning and great stamina are so important to become a complete fighter.

 Also take a look at: